salmayasser23/Gym-Management-System-API/README.md

 Used to build RESTful endpoints and handle HTTP requests and responses.

 ### Entity Framework Core
-Used as the ORM for mapping entities to the database, managing relationships, and creating migrations.
+Used as the ORM (Object-Relational Mapping) for mapping entities to the database, managing relationships, and creating migrations.

 ### PostgreSQL
 Used as the relational database system for storing application data.